whatchamacallem/debcargo-conf/README.rst

 Now are they, those two blog posts, parked here.
 Waiting for better integration.

+Also, there is a rust_hacks.md alongside this README that summarizes some useful "hacks" in packaging.

 Developing Rust code using Debian-packaged crates
 =================================================